Vermilacinia laevigata: Taxonomic history

 When Vermilacinia was described as a new genus in 1995, it became necessary to transfer Niebla laevigata, described by Bowler and Rundel in 1994, to the genus Vermilacinia.
-In 2004, Peter Bowler and Janet Marsh transferred it back to Niebla It should noted that R. Heber Hower, Jr. in his revision of North American Ramalina, Section Ellipsosporae, stated that: “There are but two really distinctive characters—one made use of by Tuckerman, the chondroid axial filaments (almost of generic importance) of ceruchis and homalea—the other that of spore form.”
+In 2004, Peter Bowler and Janet Marsh transferred it back to Niebla R. Heber Hower, Jr. in his revision of North American Ramalina, Section Ellipsosporae, stated that: “There are but two really distinctive characters—one made use of by Tuckerman, the chondroid axial filaments (almost of generic importance) of ceruchis and homalea—the other that of spore form.”
 But Howe did not apply the chondroid character in his key, or mention it in his descriptions, nor did he recognize what is now Vermilacinia laevigata; instead, he separated the two by whether the branches (“laciniae”) were terete (= Vermilacinia) or compressed-angulate (= Niebla).
 Bowler in 1981 recognized three groups based on cortical features, which correspond to Niebla and the two Vermilacinia subgenera, subgenus Vermilacinia and subgenus Cylindricaria.
 Spjut was the first to apply both cortical and chemical characters that clearly led to recognition of two genera as was suggested by Howe and also by Hildur Krog and Haavard Østhagen in 1980 who stated: “We consider that the anatomical traits characteristic of Steiner's Corticatae, perhaps linked with chemical traits as suggested by Follmann (1976a) show greater promise as a basis for a taxonomic subdivision.”